Eyes on Fire (film)

-Eyes on Fire (Silip sa Apoy) is a 2022 Philippine erotic drama film directed by McArthur C. Alejandre from a screenplay by Ricky Lee and starring Angeli Khang, Paolo Gumabao, Sid Lucero and Jela Cuenca.
-About a woman (Khang) who is regularly abused by her alcoholic husband (Lucero) and seeks to escape with her new neighbor and lover (Gumabao), the film was produced by Viva Films and released on the streaming platform Vivamax on January 28, 2022.
+Eyes on Fire (Silip sa Apoy) is a 2022 Philippine erotic drama film directed by McArthur C. Alejandre from a screenplay written by Ricky Lee.
+Starring Angeli Khang, Paolo Gumabao, Sid Lucero, and Jela Cuenca, the story follows a woman who is regularly abused by her alcoholic husband and seeks to escape with her new neighbor and lover.

+Produced and distributed by Viva Films, the film was released digitally on January 28, 2022, via Vivamax.